hschletz/Braintacle/INSTALL.md

     chown www-data:www-data /var/lib/braintacle/download
     chmod 775 /var/lib/braintacle/download

-In the administration console, enter the path unter Preferences->Packages.
+In the administration console, enter the path unter Preferences->Download.
 In the same dialog, you have to specify 2 URLs (1 for HTTP, 1 for HTTPS) which must point to this directory.
 An Apache template (config/braintacle-download.conf.template) is provided for this purpose.
 The